 Award for the best short videos on science and technology

-- The awards ceremony of the ON Zientzia video contest, organized by Elhuyar and DIPC for the eleventh year, was held today in Tabakalera.
+- The awards of the ON ZIENTZIA video contest, organized by Elhuyar and DIPC for the twelfth year, were held today in Tabakalera.

-The video contest ON Zientzia, organized annually by Elhuyar and Donostia International Physics Center (DIPC) as part of the television program Teknopolis, aims to produce and broadcast short and original videos on science and technology, aimed at all audiences.
-This year's awards ceremony, the eleventh edition of the competition, was held today in Tabakalera.
+The ON ZIENTZIA video contest, organized annually by Elhuyar and Donostia International Physics Center (DIPC) in the framework of the Teknopolis television programme, aims to produce and disseminate short and original videos on science and technology, aimed at all audiences.
+This year’s award ceremony, the 12th edition of the contest, was held today in Tabakalera.

-This year, 86 works were received in total, with gender balance among participants.
-Videos have been presented in both Basque, Spanish and English, as the origin of the participants extends to everyone.
-Despite the fact that most of the works are presented from the Basque Country, several videos have also been received from Germany, the United Kingdom, Mexico or Peru, among others.
-All participating videos are visible on the competition website: www.onzientzia.tv
+This year, 93 studies have been received in total, more than ever, with gender balance among participants.
+Videos have been presented in both Basque, Spanish and English, as the origin of the participants extends to the whole world.
+Although most of the papers have been presented from Euskal Herria, several videos have also been received from Colombia, Mexico or Argentina, among others.
+All the participating videos are visible on the contest website: www.onzientzia. tv

-The jury has decided to award in each category the following works:
+The jury has decided to award the following works in each category:

-The awards were presented by Adolfo Morais Ezquerro, Deputy Director of Universities and Research; Edurne Ormazabal Azpiroz, Director General of Tabakalera; Txema Pitarke de la Torre, President of Elhuyar; and Ricardo Díez Muiño, Director of DIPC.
+The awards were awarded by Adolfo Morais Ezquerro, Vice Advisor of Universities and Research; Jon Abril Olaetxea, General Coordinator of Elhuyar; and Ricardo Díez Muiño, Director of DIPC.

-As for the jury, the evaluation of the videos has been carried out by Marian Iriarte Ormazabal, dean of the Faculty of Chemistry of the UPV/EHU and scientific disseminator; Onintze Salazar Pérez, physicist of Euskalmet; Txema Muñoz López, member of the Basque Film Library and head of the Kimuak program
+Marian Iriarte Ormazabal, dean of the School of Chemistry of the UPV/EHU and scientific disseminator; Onintze Salazar Pérez, physicist of the Euskalmet; Willy Roa Zubia, member of the radio and professor of scientific illustration; Dr. Gonzalez

-The ceremony will be broadcast on a special TV show Teknopolis, along with award-winning works and statements from those who have been awarded.
-The program will be available on June 19 at 13:30 in ETB1, and June 20 at 13:30 in ETB2.
+The ceremony will be broadcast in a special feature of the Teknopolis television programme, along with the award-winning works and declarations of the winners.
+The program can be seen on 25 June at 13:30 in ETB1, and on 26 June at 12:10 in ETB2.